ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

     More deacriptive lines<br>
     %theNameOfTheScript%<br>

 Each scenario is packaged this way.
 I call it wrappered Dealer Code.
 The backticks and everything outside of the ...backticks... is the wrapper.
 There is a separate file for each scenario.
 These are all in the pbs folder of my [CTRL-Click to check out the Practice Bidding Scenarios GitHub repository](https://github.com/ADavidBailey/Practice-Bidding-Scenarios/tree/main).
 The content isn't pretty -- it evolved rather than planned.
-The filenames beginning with Dealer or Gavin are wrappered Dealer code.
+All of the files in the PBS folder are wrappered Dealer code.
 I've tried to use descriptive names for the scenarios.
 Words are separated by Underscores, _.
 Presently, the scenario files do NOT have an extension.

 ## Script files

 These are Dealer code fragments that are often needed.
 Stanislaw implemented an Import feature that allows me to import these snippets into other scenarios.